mulinlab/CHANCE/README.md

 Required data for CHANCE
 ===
-All required data for running CHANCE can be downloaded from figshare with link [https://figshare.com/](https://figshare.com/ndownloader/files/42377139), and the /data/ folder same as
+All the required data for running CHANCE can be downloaded from figshare using the following link [https://figshare.com/](https://figshare.com/ndownloader/files/42377139).
+After downloading, unzip the files using the command `tar -zxvf data.tar.gz`.
+Make sure to place the /data and /script directories in the same folder
-    the tar -zxvf data.tar.gz

 Input file
 ===